cdktf/cdktf-provider-google/docs/folder.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.2.0/docs/resources/folder#id Folder#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.3.0/docs/resources/folder#id Folder#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `tags`<sup>Optional</sup> <a name="tags" id="@cdktf/provider-google.folder.Folder.Initializer.parameter.tags"></a>

+- *Type:* typing.Mapping[str]

+A map of resource manager tags.

+Resource manager tag keys and values have the same definition as resource manager tags.
+Keys must be in the format tagKeys/{tag_key_id}, and values are in the format tagValues/456.
+The field is ignored when empty.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.3.0/docs/resources/folder#tags Folder#tags}

 ---